sherzodcode/diary-API/readme.txt

 Alhamdulillah, main part of HBS project is done.
 Now i need to fix other pages of that.
 Time is 12:36 and i'm in Station by the way.
 I did some code cleaning in HBS project.
+So i have a plan what to do next.
+I have to add home button to all other inside pages.

 ////////